FAA gives $10K bonuses only to controllers and technicians with perfect attendance during shutdown

-Only 776 of the more than 10,000 air traffic controllers who had to work without pay during the record shutdown will receive the $10,000 bonuses that President Donald Trump suggested because they are the only ones that had perfect attendance, officials announced Thursday.
+Only 776 air traffic controllers and technicians who had perfect attendance during the government shutdown will receive $10,000 bonuses while nearly 20,000 other workers will be left out, the Federal Aviation Administration announced Thursday.

-A number of controllers started calling out of work as the shutdown dragged on longer than a month as they dealt with the financial pressure of working without a paycheck.
+A number of controllers started calling out of work as the shutdown dragged on longer than a month and they dealt with the financial pressure of working without a paycheck.
 Some of them got side jobs, but others simply couldn't afford the child care or gas they needed to work.
-Their absences forced delays at airports across the country and led the government to cut some of their flights at 40 busy airports.
+Their absences forced delays at airports across the country and led the government to order airlines to cut some of their flights at 40 busy airports.

-Trump suggested the bonuses for those who have stayed on the job in a social media post, but he also suggested that controllers who missed work should have their pay docked.
-Federal Aviation Administration officials haven't publicly announced plans to penalize controllers.
+President Donald Trump suggested the bonuses for those who have stayed on the job in a social media post, but he also suggested that controllers who missed work should have their pay docked.
+FAA officials haven't publicly announced plans to penalize controllers.

+Thousands of FAA technicians also had to work during the shutdown to maintain the equipment that air traffic controllers rely on.
+At least 6,600 technicians were expected to work throughout the shutdown but more than 3,000 others were subject to be recalled to work.

-Transportation Secretary Sean Duffy said the bonuses acknowledged the dedication of controllers who never missed a shift during the 43-day shutdown.
+Transportation Secretary Sean Duffy said the bonuses acknowledged the dedication of these few workers who never missed a shift during the 43-day shutdown.
+In a post on X he described it as “Santa's coming to town a little early.”

-“These patriotic men and women never missed a beat and kept the flying public safe throughout the shutdown,” Duffy said.
+“These patriotic men and women never missed a beat and kept the flying public safe throughout the shutdown,” Duffy said in his formal announcement.

-The National Air Traffic Controllers Association union said only 311 of its members will receive the bonuses, so some of the money must be going to managers.
+The National Air Traffic Controllers Association union said only 311 of its more than 10,000 members will receive the bonuses.
 The union said these workers with perfect attendance deserve recognition but so do the others.

 “We are concerned that thousands of air traffic controllers who consistently reported for duty during the shutdown, ensuring the safe transport of passengers and cargo across the nation, while working without pay and uncertain of when they would receive compensation, were excluded from this recognition.
 More than 311 of these dedicated professionals were instrumental in keeping America moving,” the union said in a statement.